marsalmorera/stock-analysis/README.md

 Stock prices exhibit high variability, with a positively skewed distribution due to the presence of high-value stocks.
 The interquartile range provides a more reliable snapshot of typical prices, excluding outliers.

+Visual Insights with Tablaeu

+To complement the analysis, a comprehensive Tableau dashboard was developed to visualize key trends and insights within the dataset.
+The dashboard highlights annual returns by sector, revenue growth trends, sector distribution, and stock performance by market capitalization.
+Key elements include:

+- Annual Returns by Sector: A table showcasing sector performance across multiple years, offering a clear view of growth trends.
+- Revenue Growth: A bubble chart visualizing revenue growth rates by sector, emphasizing leaders like Financial Services and Technology.
+- Sector Distribution: A treemap displaying the composition of the S&P 500 by sector, highlighting dominant sectors such as Technology and Industrials.
+- Stock Market Capitalization: A bar chart ranking top companies by market cap, showcasing industry giants like Apple (AAPL) and Nvidia (NVDA).

+This visualization provides an intuitive and interactive way to explore the dataset, making complex data accessible and actionable.
+Go to Talbaeu dashboard [Link](https://public.tableau.com/views/sp_dasboard/Dashboard1?:language=es-ES&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 Next Steps

 - Perform detailed EDA to identify key trends and sector performance.